Syria says its troops have recaptured a strategic town seized by Islamist rebels last week near the border with Lebanon.

 In reports published Thursday, Lebanese sources said a nephew of a senior Hezbollah leader was killed in fighting in the Qalamoun region this week.
 They said the slain militant was a relative of Hussein Haj, who serves as Lebanon's agriculture minister.

-In another development, a video posted on the Internet appeared to show ISIL militants publicly executing seven members of a rival, more moderate rebel group in the northern town of Atarib.
+In another development, a video posted on the Internet appeared to show radical Islamic State of Iraq and the Levant (ISIL) militants publicly executing seven members of a rival, more moderate rebel group in the northern town of Atarib.

 In the video, the jihadists accuse the members of the Ghuraba al-Sham battalion of theft and corruption before killing them with gunshots to the head as crowds of supporters cheer.